sbooeshaghi/Opentrons/README.md

 *Code of the example protocol*

-The code shown above already contains the most important commands and the typical structure of a protocol:
+The code above already contains the most important commands and the typical structure of a protocol:
 * Part I:
     * Adding the containers
     * Adding the pipette(s)